szabgab/slides/python-programming/generators.md

 {id: list-comprehension-and-generator-expression}

 {aside}
-However, before loearning about `yield` let's see an even simpler way to create a generator.
+However, before learning about `yield` let's see an even simpler way to create a generator.
 What we call a generator expression.

 You are probably already familiar with list comprehensions where you have a an `for` expression inside square brackets.
 That returns a `list` of values.

 If you replace the square brackets with parentheses then you get a **generator expression**.

+You can iterate over either of those.
+So what's the difference?
 {/aside}

 ![](examples/generators/list_vs_generator.py)